peterirlam/ketoMe-365/README.md

 # Description

-Features sticky nav bar, mobile navigation, 180° rotating hover effect on pricing cards using CSS perspective property, fully responsive and accessible thanks to the power of flex box and CSS Grid.
+Features sticky nav bar, mobile navigation, 180° rotating hover animation on pricing cards using CSS perspective property, fully responsive and accessible thanks to the power of flex box and CSS Grid.

 ## Demo